On a Theorem by Bezboruah & Shepherdson: The Bezboruah-Shepherdson Theorem for Markov Coding

 With Lemma~\ref{slotsmurf}, we are done.
-Taking for $n$ the G\"odel number of $(\bot\to\bot)$ and for $m$ the G\"odel number of $\bot$, we find a Hilbert-style proof of $\bot$.
+Taking for $m$ the G\"odel number of $(\bot\to\bot)$ and for $n$ the G\"odel number of $\bot$, we find a Hilbert-style proof of $\bot$.
+We have to assume that the G\"odel numbers of $(\bot\to\bot)$ and $\bot$ are non-zero.
 We note that, for our applications to stronger systems, nothing depends on the presence of $\bot$ in the language.
 We can replace $\bot$ by any sentence $\phi$ in the language of the theory at hand.

-Inspecting the proof of Lemma~\ref{goldensmurf}, we easily see that $\mc x_0^2$ is indeed in $\mc K$.
-This means that our model starts with $0,1,2\dots \mc x_0^2-2, \mc x_0^2-1,\mc x_0^2$.
-It follows that the natural numbers can be defined in the model as the numbers that are hereditarily odd-or-even.
-Of course, there are many other ways to define the natural numbers, but this one is particularly simple.

 \begin{rem} { The means used to prove our result could be lighter.
 In the first place we do not really need $\mc N$ to be an elementary \emph{end-}extension of $\mc M$.
 An elementary extension simpliciter would suffice.
 In the second place, we do not need the full power of being elementary, $\Sigma^0_n$-elementary, for sufficiently large $n$, suffices.
 This last choice would have the advantage that we can make the extension $\mc N$ definable in $\mc M$.
 This would allow us to have $\mc M$ think about $\mc N$, which could improve the presentation heuristically.